irgolic/AutoPR/website/docs/installing/github.md

 3. In your GitHub repository settings, navigate to `Secrets and variables -> Actions` and add your OpenAI API key as `OPENAI_API_KEY`.
 4. In your GitHub repository settings, go to `Actions -> General` and scroll down to `Workflow permissions`.
 Enable `Allow GitHub Actions to create and approve pull requests`.

 That's it!
-Check out the [Customization guide](./customization) to see how to customize AutoPR for your repository.
+Check out the [Configuring guide](../configuring) to see how to customize AutoPR for your repository.